 Over the years, people have asked me about the two water projects in Tanzania, and, through emails and blog posts, I’ve shared bits and pieces of an incomplete story, but I wanted to collect the whole thing—from the beginning.

 Not just for you, but for me—to help understand how I got there—wherever there is.
 And now that I’ve pieced together my story, I’m not sure what it all means, but maybe that’s the point.
 Maybe our stories are never finished.
-You are welcome to READ THE STORY ONLINE or DOWNLOAD AN EBOOK.
+You are welcome to DOWNLOAD AN EBOOK.
 If you want to have a print version you can pay for the printing costs through Blurb and order a copy for yourself.

 Part 2